kyouko-taiga/Diesel/Documentation/Tutorial.md

 that attempts to extract a valid output out a a given stream.
 If it succeeds, it returns said output, together with an "updated" stream, corresponding to the remainder of the input.
-One advantage of this approach is that is that parsers (i.e. parsing higher-order functions) can be *combined* to create other parsers.
+One advantage of this approach is that parsers
+(i.e. parsing higher-order functions) can be *combined* to create other parsers.